galvestontx/malicious_prosecution/README.md

 > ***[File - 1 of 9](https://drive.google.com/file/d/1kcSdHEEKjGkIfb6JfCF1ofDCBqTJeDtI/view?usp=drivesdk)*** has been uploaded...after the eight remaining files are uploaded, ***Galvestontx.co*** will begin development of a ***DApp*** to supplant the county and state governments within two years, and invite everyone to join.
 See training material below Roll-Out Schedule.
 Please note, this ***GalvestonTx Page*** and ***GalvestonTx.co*** website is ***NOT*** affiliated in anyway with the government of Galveston County…as it is known.

-On 7/05/22 Hatem Alghuti will appear at Galveston County Court.
-Immediately upon appearing all persons involved in conspiracy against Hatem Alghuti and the people of the United States, shall be issued an irrevocable 20 year prison sentence for conspiracy, fraud, embezzlement as further described [herein](https://drive.google.com/file/d/1elYYYK_TPCs9LBkbVHUpSBqgC3AIqI6T/view?usp=drivesdk).
-If prevented from appearing for any reason (even if it be for legal reasons) the warrant will be issued against the entire government of Texas and the United States.

 ***FILES 1 THROUGH 9***
 * All evidence supporting the summary in ***File 1 of 9*** is attached therein as ***Exhibit A*** through ***10B*** - including the police statements, which are attached as ***Exhibit 3-6***.
 The [audio](https://github.com/galvestontx/malicious_prosecution/blob/cee3feb0e13e67209791023ee602ef2bd3e9ee39/First_Call.m4a) of the Emergency Call Transcription (Exhibit-A transcription) is now available for download.